FoodSentimentObservatory/pyMSSQL/README.md

 ## After processing

-Take jst-ready text files which have names similar to `*keyword*_all_texts`, download the [jst](https://github.com/linron84/JST) tool, place text files in its data folder and follow the instructions for running it.
+Take jst-ready text files which have names similar to `*keyword_location*_all_texts`, download the [jst](https://github.com/linron84/JST) tool, place text files in its data folder and follow the instructions for running it.